6th Annual Lake George Land Conservancy Hike-A-Thon

 Hikes take place simultaneously at locations around Lake George, culminating with aerial photography of each group by helicopter.
 The event is free – we want everyone to be able to participate, regardless of financial means.
 Donations are gratefully accepted, however, and are used to run the event; any extra is put towards stewardship costs associated with the maintenance and enhancement of these properties.

 As always, please note that each site has its own maximum capacity based on available parking, trails and ecological sensitivity.
 Once a site has reached its maximum, its registration will be closed.
-Dogs are allowed at all sites (except Up Yonda Farm and Camp Chingachgook) but must be kept leashed at all times.
+Please note - if you want to participate in the Inspiration Point/Silver Bay YMCA hike, you must contact them directly to register - email Darrell Fedchak at email@example.com.

 - Charles R. Wood Park